-System Name: Enter a name for the DIR-855 router.
+Gateway Name: Enter a name for the DIR-615 router.

-Remote Remote management allows the DIR-855 to be configured Management: from the Internet by a web browser.
+Remote Remote management allows the DIR-615 to be Management: configured from the Internet by a web browser.
 A username and password is still required to access the Web-Management interface.
 In general, only a member of your network can browse the built-in web pages to perform Administrator tasks.
 This feature enables you to perform Administrator tasks from the remote (Internet) host.

-Remote Admin Port: The port number used to access the DIR-855.
+Remote Admin The port number used to access the DIR-615.

-Example: http://x.x.x.x:8080 whereas x.x.x.x is the Internet IP address of the DIR-855 and 8080 is the port used for the Web Management interface.
+Port: Example: http://x.x.x.x:8080 whereas x.x.x.x is the Internet IP address of the DIR-615 and 8080 is the port used for the Web Management interface.

 Inbound Filter: This section will list any rules that are created.
-You may click the Edit icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.
+You may click the Edit icon to change the settings or enable/disable the rule, or click the